ashleysally00/Filtering-CSV-Data-Based-on-Geographical-Coordinates-uttarakhand/README.md

 The next day the inversion layer lifts, it pushes off the inversion layer, there is fresh air, and that moves the fire.

-## Data and Calculation Including Linear Regression
+## Data and Calculations Including Linear Regression

 The basic question is trying to figure out the combination of conditions that lead to faster fire growth.
 You have a ton of data on topography and weather.
 Steepness, aspects, all aspects of weather.
 Satellite heat data , infrared data is the most important.
 Satellite based infrared data that looks at the size of the fire.
 I would want to use daily or hourly imagery to calculate how fast the fire is moving.
 You can say this fire was 5 acres today, now it is 30 acres.
 You can figure out the rate of fire spread from that.
 If you can figure out the rate of fire spread over every pixel.. then you can correlate that fire spread to every aspect of the ground.. like fuel, which you can also get from satellite imagery.
 I would want to correlate all of this with rate of spread.